 To dispel a myth, there’s no such thing as an “unlimited pass” for all Greek ferries.

 However, EuRail does offer a Global Pass that includes a 30% discount on Blue Star ferries in Greece.
-And their 4- and 6-day Greek Island Passes let you pay one price for either 4 or 6 travel days to be used within a month.
+And their 4- and 6-day Greece Passes let you pay one price for either 4 or 6 travel days to be used within a month.

 There are some limitations (not all ferry lines are included in the pass), and it depends on the routes you’ll be taking, but these actually can be a really good deal.
 (The 4-day pass, for example, costs about $100, and most ferry trips in Greece that are longer than an hour or so cost more than $25.)

-Some travel companies will offer to sell you “ferry passes,” but really they’re just buying all the one-way tickets you need, and then generally overcharging you for them.
+SCAM ALERT: Some travel companies will offer to sell you “ferry passes,” but really they’re just buying all the one-way tickets you need, and then generally overcharging you for them.
+Maybe “scam” is a bit dramatic, but the EURail passes are the only ones I’ve found that are a legitimate deal.

 Note that the real-time updates on the FerryHopper app only work if you have cell service while you’re traveling, or WiFi on the ferry.
 (Which I’ve been told some do, for a fee.
 But the ferries I took in Greece either didn’t have WiFi, or it didn’t work well.)